SurgeArrester/PointCloudNet/README.md

 To use this software, you must have git, python 2.7 and the conda package manager installed on your system.
 It is assumed that this will be run under a Linux based operating system with at least 5GB of free space, however this may be modified to work under windows.
 It is recommended to run this using a modern nVidia GPU (although not essential) to leverage the cuda capabilities in training time.
 Additionally it is assumed the user has available a copy of the base T2 dataset, originally obtained from Vitaliy Kurlin.

-* Fork the repository from GitHub \cite{PointCloudNet} to an empty folder on your machine using `git clone https://github.com/SurgeArrester/PointCloudNet.git`
+* Fork the repository from GitHub to an empty folder on your machine using `git clone https://github.com/SurgeArrester/PointCloudNet.git`

 * item Create the environment to run the programs under by changing to your PointCloudNet folder and running